Swap Monte Carlo for diatomic molecules

 Fig.~\ref{fig:dynamics} illustrates the molecular reorientation dynamics for $\delta=5\%$ and 10\% polydispersity at various temperatures for (b,c) Swap and (d,e) standard MD simulations, quantified via the single-molecule second-order orientational time-autocorrelation function

-Here, $\Theta(t)$ is the angle between the molecule's orientation at time $0$ and time $t$, and $\langle...\rangle$ indicates a moving time-average and average over all molecules.
-In case of Swap, $t$ reflects the cumulative duration of the short MD sequences in-between the molecule swaps.
+in which $\Theta(t)$ is the angle between the molecule's orientation at time $0$ and time $t$, and $\langle...\rangle$ indicates a moving time-average over all molecules; the time $t$ is the cumulative duration of the short MD sequences in-between the molecule swaps.

-For both Swap and standard MD dynamics, the time-autocorrelation functions exhibit a characteristic two-step decay: First, a low-amplitude short-time decay (relaxation time $\tau_0\approx10^{-1}$) corresponding to the molecules exploring local cages, followed by a long-time decay associated with structural relaxation due to breaking of the local cages.
+For both Swap and standard MD dynamics, the time-autocorrelation functions exhibit a characteristic two-step decay: A low-amplitude short-time decay (relaxation time $\tau_0\approx10^{-1}$) corresponding to the molecules exploring local cages, followed by a long-time decay associated with structural relaxation due to breaking of the local cages.
 The structural relaxation is significantly accelerated during Swap, especially at low temperatures.
-The equilibrium data at temperatures $T\lesssim 0.38$ shown in Fig. 1(d,e) could only be obtained by employing Swap for preparing the initial configurations.
-Achieving equivalent equilibration using standard MD would require computational times ranging from months to several years, even using GPU-based software \cite{RUMD}.
-Equivalent conclusions are drawn from the self-intermediate scattering function quantifying translational dynamics, or from a different orientational autocorrelation function (Appendix).
+The equilibrium data at temperatures $T\lesssim 0.38$ shown in Fig. 1(d,e) could only be obtained by employing Swap for preparing the initial configurations; achieving equivalent equilibration using standard MD would require computational times ranging from months to several years even with GPU-based computations \cite{RUMD}.
+Equivalent conclusions are drawn from the self-intermediate scattering function quantifying translational dynamics, and from a different orientational autocorrelation function (Appendix).

-Figure~\ref{fig:times} summarizes the speedup achieved by Swap relative to standard MD by showing the respective orientational relaxation times $\tau_\mathrm{swap}$ (open symbols) and $\tau_\mathrm{MD}$ (full symbols) as functions of the inverse temperature.
+\Fig{fig:times}(a) summarizes the speedup achieved by Swap relative to standard MD by showing the respective orientational relaxation times $\tau_\mathrm{swap}$ (open symbols) and $\tau_\mathrm{MD}$ (full symbols) as functions of the inverse temperature.
 Relaxation times are defined via the condition $P_2(\tau)=1/e$.
 The speedup provided by Swap increases markedly with decreasing temperature.
-While it decreases with decreasing polydispersity, it remains significant even for $\delta=5\%$, whereas $\delta=2.5\%$ proves insufficient to yield a meaningful speedup.
+While it obviously decreases with decreasing polydispersity, the speed up remains significant even for $\delta=5\%$.